The Dialogic Classroom

 We call our model the dialogic classroom.

-In first-year lecture classes and Ph.D. seminars alike, instructors have made the shift to a dialogic classroom.
+In first-year lecture classes and Ph.D. seminars, at public universities and private colleges, instructors have made the shift to a dialogic classroom.
 The benefits have been broad and deep.
 Our research has found that the dialogic classroom:

 - Improves student learning outcomes